-In neuroscience, unlike in the fields such as genetics and cell biology, for example, there is no standardized way to collect and share the wealth of existing data among researchers.
+Unlike in other fields (i.e. genetics and cell biology), neuroscience does not have a standardized way to collect and share the wealth of existing data among researchers.
 The lack of a common format has made comparison across laboratories difficult and replication of specific experiments almost impossible, significantly slowing overall progress in the field.

 Launched in mid 2014, Neurodata Without Borders: Neurophysiology is a pilot project to produce a unified data format for cellular-based neurophysiology data.
 The common data format is based on representative use case studies from four laboratories, and the project includes a vetting phase for assessing whether other data models can also be used in the new common format.

 The project will share not only the NWB format, but also high-value data sets that have been translated into the new format, as well as a collection of application programming interfaces (APIs) for reading and writing the data.